grandMa5ter/Cyber-Sec-Notes/offensive/linux-playground.md

   - `comm` _sorted_ files line by line
   - `diff` differences line by line -- used most frequently, rich options set, see man

+- `which` command

+  - It searches through the directories defined in the `$PATH`
+  - If a match is found, `which` returns its full paths `which sbd`

+- `locate` command

+  - quickest way to find location of directories or files
+  - it searches a built-in database called `locate.db`
+  - This databse is automatically updated by cron scheduler
+  - Manual update of this db: `sudo updatedb`

 ### Using Internet (CMD)

 - curl is commonly used to download from the web:<br>